 About the Trail

-The Bond Street Barn in Waterford The Loudoun County Barn Quilt Trail will open in the fall of 2018, and focus on important agricultural sites in Loudoun County.
+The Bond Street Barn in Waterford The Loudoun County Barn Quilt Trail launched in the fall of 2018, and focuses on important agricultural sites in Loudoun County.
 Residents and visitors can learn about the history of these farm buildings, and the activities they currently house.
 At the same time, this trail brings attention to the fascinating geometric art created by the women living on Loudoun's farms.
 Quilt squares also have important tales to tell.

 The Historic Dutton Quilt of Waterford There are hundreds of documented designs ranging from representational to abstract, revealing clues about what life was like in Loudoun's past.
 The trail also presents a narrative of reinvention, as many older barns are converted for new farm businesses, maintaining the economic importance or rural Loudoun.
 An artform springing from the thrift of farming families, quilts are beautiful, practical objects created by women at a time when they had little public influence.
 There are hundreds of documented designs ranging from the literal to the abstract, revealing clues about what life was like in a Loudoun's past.